Solve Your CPAP Machine Side Effects

 Don’t Wait to Find Help

 While the CPAP may help you sleep better, you might choose to stop using the device as prescribed if you face problems associated with its use.
 Untreated sleep apnea is dangerous.
-Without treating your sleep apnea, you can face serious medical issues.
+Without treating your sleep apnea symptoms, you can face serious medical issues.
 According to Sleep Apnea Statistics, untreated obstructive sleep apnea increases the risk of:

 • Heart failure by 140%